 You have recently noticed an increase or decrease of pages/links on your site.
 What is happening?
 This article explains the Check history function within the Quality Assurance module, which can be utilized to detect a decrease or increase in page count and/or link count.

-Note: More detailed information on page count and link count can only be accessed for the 5 most recent crawls, older crawl report information will become non-clickable.
+More detailed information on page count and link count can only be accessed for the five most recent crawls, older crawl report information will become non-clickable.
 Below are definitions found within the Page count and Link count columns:

 Known links: Links that Siteimprove crawlers have detected during the previous report crawl and that have also been seen in this specific report crawl.